Superbition/Celestte-Docs/docs/using_polyel/controllers.md

 <div class="noteMsg">Note how the Controller is extending the base Controller class.
 All your Controllers should extend the base Controller but it is not required.</div>

-## Controler Location and Namespaces
+## Controller Location and Namespaces

 You may have noticed when we defined a Controller as a Route action, we only defined its name and not the full namespace.
 All Controllers should be defined in `/app/Controllers` but if you wish, you can nest your Controllers deeper, just be sure to pass the rest of the namespace when using them as a Route action, relative to `/app/Controllers`.